 Faith Gorsky is the blogger behind An Edible Mosaic.
-She grew up in Upstate New York, went to law school in Florida, and lived in Syria, Jordan, and Kuwait with her husband before settling in the D.C. area.
-She is also the author of An Edible Mosaic: Middle Eastern Fare with Extraordinary Flair and you can find more of her photography here.
+She grew up in Upstate New York, went to law school in Florida, and lived in Syria, Jordan, Kuwait, and the D.C. area before currently settling in Florida.

-This Brownie Batter Swirl smoothie combines an almond banana base with a creamy, fudgy brownie-like swirl.
-It is perfect for taking care of any sweet cravings and comes together in less than 5 minutes.
+This Brownie Batter Swirl Smoothie combines an almond banana base with a creamy, fudgy brownie-like swirl.
+It is perfect for taking care of any sweet cravings and comes together in less than 10 minutes.

 I love how the brownie batter comes from a combination of mostly healthy ingredients.
 I wasn’t sure how the diced dates would blend in, but they did and helped with the texture.
 Claire was also a huge fan.